swo/16s-book/manuscript/sec03.md

 -   *Barcode* or *index* ****** *reads*.
 Depending on your Illumina version, this information might be in different places.
-In some datasets, it’s in the file with the forward reads.
+In some datasets, it's in the file with the forward reads.
 In the above example line, the barcode read is `CCGACA` (between the `#` and the `/1`).
 In other datasets, you might find the index reads in a file with a name that has `_R3_`, `_I_`, or `_I1_` in it.